ashleychontos/pySYD/docs/glossary.rst

         a process

     nyquist frequency
-        the highest frequency that can be sampled, which is set by the cadence of (or time between) observations
+        the highest frequency that can be sampled, which is set by the cadence of observations (:math:`\Delta t`)
          * **variable:** :math:`\rm \nu_{nyq}`
          * **units:** :math:`\rm \mu Hz`
          * **definition:**